UPDATE 29 June 2021: The whole of Aotearoa New Zealand is now at Alert Level 1. Please check the Courts of NZ website for the latest court protocols:

-Every year, thousands of New Zealanders give their time to serve on juries.
+Every year, thousands of New Zealanders give their time to serve on juries in the High and District Courts.
 Jury service is an important way you contribute to your country and your local community.
 Jurors help make sure the justice system is fair for all New Zealanders.

-If you’re summoned, you’ll get a letter that tells you to come to court for jury service.
-The letter will tell you the dates, times and court you should come to, along with a form you’ll need to send back to the court.
+If you’re summoned, you’ll get a letter and a form that tells you to come to court for jury service.
+The letter will tell you the date, time and the court you should come to.
+You’ll need to send the form back to the court.

-Find out what you get paid when you take part in jury service, and what expenses you can ask the court to pay for.
+Find out what you’ll be paid for doing jury service, and what expenses (like childcare, transport and parking) you can ask the court to help you pay for.